 Sharing can also let people know they are not the only one dealing with a certain issue.
 It lets anyone who thinks they're crazy to be reminded they are not messed up in the head or not fixable.
 And for anyone who's ever been sexually assaulted or raped to know they were never at fault and they deserve to love and be loved.

 A lot can happen for just being open and vulnerable.
 You're allowing light to shine in places that haven't felt and seen light in awhile and giving opportunity for things to start growing again, like love and bravery.
 If you're tired of keeping it all bottled up inside of you and ready to lay your heaviness down.
 You can.
 If you're hoping to use your story to give hope onto others - that can happen.
-We're inviting you to share your story in the hopes of all of that.
+I'm inviting you to share your story in the hopes of all of that.

-Have your story featured on our page.
+Have your story featured on this project.

-We look forward to reading and sharing your story.
+I look forward to reading and sharing your story.